tianyic/only_train_once_personal_footprint/README.md

 ## Sanity Check

 The [`sanity check`](./sanity_check) provides the tests for pruning mode in OTO onto various DNNs from CNN to LLM.
-The pass of sanity check incidates the compliance of OTO onto target DNN.
+The pass of sanity check indicates the compliance of OTO onto target DNN.
 ```
 python sanity_check/sanity_check.py
 ```